Frequently Asked Questions

 How many CASA programs are there in the State of NJ?

-There are 16 independent CASA programs serving each of the NJ court vicinages.
+There are 14 independent CASA programs serving each of the NJ court vicinages.
 Every county has a CASA program.

 There are many ways you can donate here.

-How can I get more information about CASA of Ocean County, Inc.?
+How can I get more information about CASA of Ocean County?

 We would be happy to talk with you or forward any information you may need.
 Please contact us here.
 Feel free to call (732) 797-0590 to speak with Ariane Yazdan, Executive Director.